 The waiting period refers to the duration during which the policyholder cannot raise a claim, despite the policy being active.
 Only after the specified time span has ended, can a claim be raised.

-During the waiting period, you can’t raise a claim against any disease, even if your insurance policy covers it.
-You will have to pass the requisite waiting period, as per the insurer’s guidelines, to be able to raise a claim.
+During the waiting period, you may not be able to raise a claim against any disease, even if your insurance policy covers it.
+You need to pass the requisite waiting period, as per the insurer’s guidelines, to be able to raise a claim.
 Therefore, when you’re purchasing a health insurance plan, you must know the time you’re supposed to wait before raising a claim.